FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/performance-and-scale/performance_characteristics.md

 Recommended batch size for parallel installation in such case would be about 150 devices per batch as the parallelism is limited by the number of available cores.

+### Test D - one node Uniconfig

+Inputs:
+5000 x Netconf devices simulated:
+203 json lines

+Evaluation 1:
+5000 devices were registered in 16.5 minutes on single node Uniconfig using 12 cores
+Average one device instalation duration = 16.5 minutes / 5000 devices = 0,0033 minutes
+Average number of json lines per device = 203 lines
+lines of json / per core / per minute = 203 lines / 12 cores / 0,0033 minutes = 5126

+Installation & sync rate:

+**5,126** *lines of json / per core / per minute*

+> A single uniconfig node is capable of installing (and fully syncing)
+> **5000 netconf devices with config of 0.2k lines each of formatted json (in Uniconfig)
+> in **16.5 minutes** using **12 CPU cores**

+5 threads were used and *connection-manager:install-multiple-nodes* RPC was used (with 20 devices each).

+Evaluation 2:
+5000 devices were updated in 12.4 minutes on single node Uniconfig using 12 cores
+Update process consisted of RPCs: Create transaction, Apply template, Calculate diff, Commit After apply template each configuration was increased from 203 to 1282 json lines Average one device update duration = 12.4 minutes / 5000 devices = 0,00248 minutes
+Average number of json lines per device = 1282 lines
+lines of json / per core / per minute = 1282 lines / 12 cores / 0,00248 minutes = 43077

+Update rate:

+**43,077** *lines of json / per core / per minute*

+> A single uniconfig node is capable of updating (and fully syncing)
+> **5000 netconf devices with initial config of 0.2k json lines each (of formatted json in Uniconfig)
+> in **12.4 minutes** using **12 CPU cores**
+> After update each device has config of 1.2k json lines each

+20 threads were used.
+No delay among successive updating RPCs